Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 ### Javascript and Python/Django

-For Javascript and Python, both were ran through a linter and any errors were removed.
-For python, pep8 compliance was reached by running through validators and ensuring that the code compliant.
+For Javascript and Python, both were run through a linter and any errors were removed.
+For python, pep8 compliance was reached by running through validators and ensuring that the code was compliant.

 ### Usage Testing

-* The website was tested across a large amount of different screen sizes to ensure functions all work, and the absence of dead links or any poor layouts.
-It was assured to be working on many that could not be checked on physical devices using googles dev tools, using 320px as a minimum width to ensure all layouts stay of high quality for.
+* The website was tested across a large number of different screen sizes to ensure functions all work, and the absence of dead links or any poor layouts.
+It was assured to be working on many that could not be checked on physical devices using google's dev tools, using 320px as a minimum width to ensure all layouts stay of high quality for.

 * 4 devices were used to test the project, two windows computers and two android phones and all functions of the website were perfectly operational.
 All functions and features of the website were tested on these devices thoroughly and with care to make sure nothing could potentially cause errors specific to mobile for example.

 * Usage of every theoretical combination of functions in each order was done to ensure the site has a solid experience no matter how it is used by the user and all worked very well.
 For example, exiting mid way through payment to go to the blog, posting a review and going to the home page et cetera.
-In essense, assuring that any possible way a user could use the site is not going to create any errors.
+In essence, assuring that any possible way a user could use the site is not going to create any errors.

-### Bug Fixes
+### Bugs Fixed

 #### HTML